barissarpertezcan/CENG796/topic_summary.md

 ### Neural Autoregressive Density Estimation (NADE)
 NADE, or Neural Autoregressive Density Estimation, is a model introduced by Hugo Larochelle and Iain Murray in their paper "The Neural Autoregressive Distribution Estimator" at AISTATS 2011.
 NADE is an autoregressive model that uses neural networks to model the probability distribution of high-dimensional data.

-To improve the FVSBN, NADE uses a two-layer neural network instead of logistic regression.
+To improve the modeling accuracy, NADE uses a two-layer neural network instead of logistic regression.
 The conditional distribution for each variable $X_i$ is modeled using the following equations.

 #### Hidden Layer Calculation
 The hidden layer activations $h_i$ are computed as: